 From “Special Report: Coronavirus puts youth sports on pause”, published by AXIOS, May 11, 2020

 Youth sports wasn’t always big business.
 Tracking its evolution in America over the past 150+ years helps explain how we got here.
+Here is a take on the history of youth sports in the US.

 In 1852, Massachusetts became the first state to pass a compulsory education law, requiring children to attend school.
 By 1918, every state had followed suit.